johnmurch/awesome-random-seo-files/README.md

 * __dickssportinggoods.com__  - Dump of sitemaps and all URLs in those sitemaps - 168109 URLs

-* __homedepot.com__ - Dump of sitemaps and all URLs in those sitemaps (note had to split urls.txt and gzip due to github 100mb limit) - 2816824 URLs
+* __homedepot.com__ - Dump of sitemaps and all URLs in those sitemaps (note had to split urls.txt and gzip due to github 100mb limit) - 2816824 URLs - 705 Sitemaps!

 * __kleinfeldbridal.com__ - Dump of sitemaps and all URLs in those sitemaps - 1621 URLs